CPUjoker303/netlify2.0/content/posts/cheap-capture-card-for-switch-best-buy.md

 As we come to know, that is not supporting video streaming.
 It just records the video and saves it to a selected drive.
 It works with only a 3.5mm three sections microphone headset.
 The capture card is straightforward to use and adjusted simply, and easy to operate.
 It has a one-touch option for handling recordings.
 The card is easy to connect with the Nintendo switch.

 The card cannot record web online games on a PC.
 You need a power supply DC 5V 2A to use this capture card.
 No need for the driver to install and just only the Plug & Play device.
 The record efficiency of this capture card is Max 140MB/minute, 8.4GB/hour.
 After recording the video, it saves the video in format AVI MP4, and the audio type is AAC Stereo.

+The card looks good and provides amazing quality, but the main point about this card is not supporting video streaming.
+Streamers can only record video by using this cheap capture card.

+They cannot stream video live by using this capture card like other cards.
+The card is compatible with most HDMI outputs and if you want to record audio voice into your video recordings, you have to attach a 3.5mm microphone headset.

+If you find this type of capture card for only recordings, you can buy it and use it, and if you want a capture card with a streaming option, you can also go with the Y&H HDMI Capture card.

 #### Specifications